wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.10.1 =
+* Changed javascript to queue in wp_enqueue_scripts hook instead of the all-encompassing init.
+* Added a translation for Spanish, courtesy of Andrew Kurtis (thanks!)

 = 1.10.0 =
 * By popular demand, added the ability to add additional css classes to each image link in the gallery.
 * Added a translation for German, courtesy of Martin Stehle (thanks!)